nick-spear/MCSC-Website-Update/_posts/archive-news/2015-08-31-maine-jobs.md

 ---

-<p>“The Maine Cyber Security Cluster at the University of Southern Maine is fast becoming a force in the fight against malicious cyber activity … “</p>
+<p class="italic">"The Maine Cyber Security Cluster at the University of Southern Maine is fast becoming a force in the fight against malicious cyber activity ..."</p>

 <a href="http://bangordailynews.com/2015/08/31/business/universitys-cybersecurity-center-hopes-to-protect-maine-jobs/">Read Full Story at the Bangor Daily News</a>